ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe.md

 he had separated from his spouse, something she and Aharon had not been required to do:

-*"Why does \[the Torah\] say Miriam and then Aharon?
-Because she spoke against \[Moshe\] first, and that is why the text mentioned her before
+*"Why does the Torah say Miriam and then Aharon?
+Because she spoke against Moshe first, and that is why the text mentioned her before Aharon.
-\[Aharon\].
 What did they say?
 'Did Hashem only speak through Moshe' (Bemidbar 12:2), meaning, did Hashem only speak through Moshe, who separated from his wife?
-'Did He not also speak through us' - He also spoke with us and we did not separate from the natural way \[relations with our spouses\].
+'Did He not also speak through us' - He also spoke with us and we did not separate from the natural way relations with our spouses.
 How did Miriam know that Moshe had separated from women?
 Rabbi Natan says: Miriam was next to Tzipporah when Moshe was told 'Eldad and Meidad are prophesying in the camp' (Bemidbar 11:27).
 When Tzipporah heard this, she said: woe to them and their wives.
 And from when had Moshe separated from the natural way?
-From the time that HaKadosh Baruch Hu had said to Moshe at Sinai before Matan Torah, that he should sanctify the nation and \[he\] said to them: 'For three days do not come near your wife' (Shmot 19:15).
-The \[people\] separated from their wives and Moshe separated from his wife.
-After Matan Torah, however, HaKadosh Baruch Hu said to \[Moshe\]: 'Go say to them, return to your tents; but you, come stand with Me' (Devarim 5:30-31), and do not go back to the natural way.
-And when Tzipporah said: Woe to their wives, \[she meant\] because they are not susceptible to prophecy so they will separate from their wives just as my husband \[Moshe\] separated from me.
+From the time that HaKadosh Baruch Hu had said to Moshe at Sinai before Matan Torah, that he should sanctify the nation and he said to them: 'For three days do not come near your wife' (Shmot 19:15).
+The people separated from their wives and Moshe separated from his wife.
+After Matan Torah, however, HaKadosh Baruch Hu said to Moshe: 'Go say to them, return to your tents; but you, come stand with Me' (Devarim 5:30-31), and do not go back to the natural way.
+And when Tzipporah said: Woe to their wives, she meant because they are not susceptible to prophecy so they will separate from their wives just as my husband Moshe separated from me.
 That is how Miriam knew, and she told Aharon.
 And if Miriam, who did not have any ill intent towards Moshe, was punished, someone who speaks ill of his fellow and says lashon hara* - *how much more so should such a person be stricken with tzara'at ...
-'Hashem said suddenly (Bemidbar 12:4), that He appeared to \[Miriam and Aharon\] suddenly, and they were impure because of the natural way \[i.e. were having relations with their spouses\], and they called out 'water water'. \[He did this\] to let them know that Moshe had done well to separate from his wife, since the Shechinah reveals Herself to him constantly and there is no set time for \[receiving\] it.
-And He also said to them: 'I speak with \[Moshe\] mouth to mouth' (Bemidbar 12:8) - I said to him mouth to mouth to separate from his wife."***^[124]{.underline}^**
+'Hashem said suddenly (Bemidbar 12:4), that He appeared to Miriam and Aharon suddenly, and they were impure because of the natural way i.e. were having relations with their spouses, and they called out 'water water'.
+He did this to let them know that Moshe had done well to separate from his wife, since the Shechinah reveals Herself to him constantly and there is no set time for receiving it.
+And He also said to them: 'I speak with Moshe mouth to mouth' (Bemidbar 12:8) - I said to him mouth to mouth to separate from his wife."***^[124]{.underline}^**